 - Result in a smaller mortgage payment.

-Credit Score – in short, the higher the buyer’s credit score, the better the mortgage rate they’ll be able to get.
+Credit Score – In short, the higher the buyer’s credit score, the better the mortgage rate they’ll be able to get.
 Additionally, they’ll be able to take out a greater mortgage with less money down (if they so choose).
-In general, a credit score above 660 will allow buyers to acquire a home loan, although scores above 700 should be strived for.
+In general, a credit score above 660 will allow buyers to acquire a home loan, although a score above 700 should be strived for.

 SmartAsset “How much house can I afford?”
-Calculator – can be used by prospective homebuyers for getting a ballpark estimate of the home price they can afford.
+Calculator – This is a useful tool for prospective homebuyers for getting an estimate of the home price they can afford.

-A pre-qualification letter is an official form given by a bank or mortgage lender.
-It is given after the hopeful buyer submits their income, assets, expenses, and provides them the necessary information for pulling up their credit score.
+A pre-qualification letter is an official form given to a potential buyer by a bank or mortgage lender.
+It is provided after the buyer submits their income, assets, and expenses, and provides them the necessary information for pulling up their credit score.

 While not a technical requirement, obtaining pre-qualification can open up many more doors during the research and touring stage, and make sellers more interested in showing their property.
-Having said, it is not a guarantee.
-Just because a buyer acquires a pre-qualification letter doesn’t mean they are guaranteed to be able to get a loan.
+With that said, it is not a guarantee.
+Just because a buyer acquires a pre-qualification letter doesn’t mean it is guaranteed they will be able to obtain a loan.

 Why use a realtor for buying?
 Some of the more common reasons include:

-- Negotiation is significantly easier (since the realtor will be doing it); and
+- Negotiation is significantly easier (since the realtor will be doing it).

 - Agents have superior attention to detail (and know what to look for).

-- Speak to family and friends to see who they recommend; and
+- Speak to family and friends to see who they recommend.

 - Browse reviews online.

-With the help of their agent (assuming one was selected), buyers can begin searching for a home.
+With the help of their agent (assuming one was hired), buyers can begin searching for a home.
 The buyer should create a list of “must-haves” to narrow down the scope of properties to a more manageable list.
 On the other hand, buyers should avoid being overly picky to avoid unnecessarily limiting their options.
-Informing the agent exactly what they’re interested is highly recommended, as they will conduct research on their own time and know exactly where to look.
-The following are platforms for finding for-sale homes:
+Informing the agent of their specific interests is highly recommended, as they will conduct research on their own time and know exactly where to look.
+The following are platforms for finding homes for sale:

-Once the buyer finds a home they’re interested, they can ask their agent to set up a private showing of the property.
+Once the buyer finds a home they’re interested in, they can ask their agent to set up a private showing of the property.

-If the buyer tours a property they’d like to move forward on they will need to complete the purchase agreement.
-The form serves as an offer, informing the seller exactly what they’re willing to pay (is rarely what the home is listed for), what contingencies they have (if any), and the other aspects of the agreement.
-Upon receiving the offer, if the seller deems it is a fair offer they’ll accept it.
+If the buyer takes a tour of a property that they like, and they want to more forward with negotiations, they will complete a purchase agreement.
+The form serves as an offer, informing the seller exactly what the buyer is willing to pay, what contingencies they have (if any), and the other aspects of the arrangement.
+If the seller deems it to be a fair offer, they’ll accept it.
 However, buyers should be ready for the seller to try and negotiate a few sections of the offer to better suit their needs.
-This process can go back-and-fourth any number of times until the parties agree or decide to walk away.
+This process can go back and forth for quite a while until the parties finally agree or they both go their separate ways.

 If the parties come to an agreement, they will sign the purchase contract.
-The buyer will then provide the seller with their earnest money deposit, which shows their intent to purchase the property so long the remaining steps go as planned.
+The buyer will then provide the seller with their earnest money deposit, which shows their intent to purchase the property as long as the remaining steps go as planned.

-To ensure they’re not buying a property with an underlying issue (such as lead walls or contaminated water), the buyer will hire an inspector to go through the house thoroughly.
-Depending on the systems and features of the home, the inspection may cover a varying number of items.
-The most common areas an inspector will cover include:
+To ensure they’re not buying a property with underlying issues (such as lead walls or contaminated water), the buyer will hire an inspector to go through the house thoroughly.
+Every property has different systems and features, so the inspection may take time and could cover a great number of concerns.
+The most common areas an inspector will cover include the following: